Cadecraft/Authenticator/README.md

 ## Why this fork?
 Features, fixes, and goals

-Features: add Rust, add WebAssembly, add dark theme
+Features: add Rust🦀, add WebAssembly🧩, add dark theme🌙

-Fixes: use Typescript instead of JavaScript
+Fixes: use Typescript🇹 instead of JavaScript

-Goals: server-side rendering of a game world
+Goals: server-side rendering of a new, original 2d block-based survival game world

 Rust introduces